Travel writing based on first-hand experience

 The city of Acre is located on the Mediterranean coast, 120 km from Tel Aviv and 160 km from Jerusalem.
 Due to its proximity and the fact that it is quite a tourist town, there are several ways to get to Acre:

-- Private vehicle: Traveling from Tel Aviv to Acre by car takes about 1 hour and 40 minutes, while the journey from Jerusalem takes just over 2 hours.
+- Private vehicle: Travelling from Tel Aviv to Acre by car takes about 1 hour and 40 minutes, while the journey from Jerusalem takes just over 2 hours.
 You can rent a car either at the airport or in the city.

 - Bus: Buses are another budget-friendly choice.
 They leave regularly from the central bus station.
 However, keep in mind that buses do not operate on Fridays and Saturdays.

-- Shared taxi: Known locally as ‘sherut,’ these 10-12 passenger minibusses are a quicker alternative to buses, making fewer stops and running every day.
+- Shared taxi: Known locally as ‘sherut,’ these 10-12 passenger minibuses are a quicker alternative to buses, making fewer stops and running every day.
 They are slightly more expensive than buses but offer the convenience of daily service.

 - Traveling to Acre is best during October to November and March to May, when there are fewer tourists and the weather is pleasant.
 Although June to October are the hottest months, they offer more activities.